 Students take modules with a cumulative value of 120 credits, with a minimum of 90 credits at level 5 in History, with the guidance of their personal adviser in the School.
+Students can take up to a maximum of 30 credits at level 4 or level 6.
 Students are able to choose from a wide range of modules offered by the School, cognate Schools within the College and other History Departments within the University (Group 1 or Group 2 modules as defined by the University of London School of History).
 The flexibility of the system enables students to design their own coherent pathway of study in accordance with their developing intellectual interests.
-By the end of their second year, students will have been encouraged to have undertaken at least one historiographically reflective module such as History in Practice (level 4) or the Historiographical module [title to be confirmed] (level 5).
+During their second year, students will have undertaken the compulsory level 5 Historiographical module [title to be confirmed] and either HST5605 Latin for Medievalists I and HST5106 Latin for Medievalists II or HST5603 Arabic for Historians II.